Creating and Removing a Relationship between Tables

 The Relationship preview window is displayed.

 - Click the columns to be joined from each table.
 Ensure both fields that you are using to create the relationship are of the same type, for example decimal fields.
+Each column can only be part of one relationship.
+If you want to use the same column for different relationships, you should duplicate the column and create a new relation to it.

 See the video below for a quick example.